PAM: Welcome, I am Pam Laricchia from livingjoyfully.ca and today I am joined by Anna Brown; hi Anna!

 PAM: Right?
 We do not know.
 We are going to learn from this experience; maybe we found that we missed not seeing them or something, or things changed up, they were getting along better with some cousins or something and they really wanted to get together more often, you know, you do not know.
 So, to try and take what is going to work for us really well, we think this year does not define future years at all, so that was a really big piece for us.

-Okay, so let us say, we are just kind of moving through the possibilities here, let us say we do have plans to visit with extended family, so how can we set things up to make that a fun experience?
+Let’s say, moving through the possibilities here, we do have plans to visit with extended family.
+How can we set things up to make that a fun experience?

 ANNA: Well, so again, so I would definitely do some of that preparation—getting the lay of the land, to make sure we knew where we could scoot away if we needed.
 We would bring our hand-held devices a lot because that is something we could easily do if things were not, you know, fun or interesting or if there is a lot of adult conversations.